thinkocapo/replay/README.md

 The timestamp from `go run event-to-sentry.go` is sometimes earlier than today's date

+https://develop.sentry.dev/sdk/store for info on what the real Sentry endpoints are doing

 This repo borrowed code from: getsentry/sentry-python's transport.py, core_api.py, event_manager.py, and getsentry/sentry-go

 [/img/example-payload.png](./img/example-payload.png) from a sentry sdk event